Ph.D., Information Systems, The University of Kansas, 2001

 Technology and Change

-Deborah J. Armstrong is an associate professor of Management Information Systems in the Department of Business Analytics, Information Systems and Supply Chain at Florida State University.
-Dr. Armstrong's research interests cover a variety of issues at the intersection of IS personnel and cognition involving the human aspects of technology, change, and learning.
+Dr. Deborah J. Armstrong is a professor of Management Information Systems in the Department of Business Analytics, Information Systems and Supply Chain at Florida State University’s College of Business.
+Her research interests cover a variety of issues at the intersection of IS personnel and cognition involving the human aspects of technology, change and learning.
 Her research has appeared in Management Information Systems Quarterly, Journal of Management Information Systems, the European Journal of Information Systems and Communications of the ACM, among others.
 Armstrong also serves as the co-editor in chief for The DATABASE for Advances in Information Systems.

 Armstrong, D.J., Brooks, J.G., & Riemenschneider, C.K.
 “Antecedents and Outcomes of Exhaustion from Information Systems Career Experience,” MIS Quarterly 39:3 (2015), 713-727.